-- Objective 1.1 Parties comply with their obligations under the Convention through the adoption and implementation of appropriate legislation, policies, and procedures.
-SDG Goals 12, 14 & 15 GBF Goal A & Targets 4, 5, 9 & 10 - Indicator 1.1.1: Number of Parties that are in category 1 under the national legislation project.
+Objective 1.1 Parties comply with their obligations under the Convention through the adoption and implementation of appropriate legislation, policies, and procedures.
+SDG Goals 12, 14 & 15 GBF Goal A & Targets 4, 5, 9 & 10

+Indicator 1.1.1: Number of Parties that are in category 1 under the national legislation project.
 (Data source: National Legislation Project)

 1.1.1a Have any CITES relevant policies or legislation been developed during the period covered in this report?
-Yes ⊠ No □ If 'Yes', have you shared information with the Secretariat?
-Yes \square No $oxed{N}$ Not Applicable \square If 'No', please provide details to the Secretariat with this report: In support of the Conservation of Biodiversity and Protected Areas Law and CITES implementation in Myanmar, five new notifications (in Myanmar languages) were issued.
-Titles and website links are as follows: No.70/2020.
-Amendment of Notification No.1/2017, Listing of Dalbergia species to CITES Appendix II, (please see the notifications in attachment) No.690/2020.
-Categories of Endangered Wild Fauna that Need to be Protected from Extinction (please see the notifications in attachment) No.691/2020.
-List of Protected Endangered Wild Fauna which can be Breed Commercially (https://www.mlis.gov.mm/lsScPop.do?lawordSn=14447) No.1116/2020.
-Categories of Endangered Wild Flora that Need to be Protected from Extinction (https://www.mlis.gov.mm/lsScPop.do?lawordSn=15144) No.1413/2020.
-List of Protected Endangered Wild Flora which can be Cultivated Commercially (https://www.mlis.gov.mm/lsScPop.do?lawordSn=15537) 1.1.1b Does your legislation or legislative process allow easy amendment of your national law(s) to reflect changes in the CITES Appendices (e.g. to meet the 90 day implementation guidelines)?
-Yes X No If 'No', please provide details of the constraints faced:
+Yes No X If 'Yes', have you shared information with the Secretariat?
+Yes No Not Applicable I If 'No', please provide details to the Secretariat with this report: 1.1.1b Does your legislation or legislative process allow easy amendment of your national law(s) to reflect changes in the CITES Appendices (e.g. to meet the 90 day implementation guidelines)?
+Yes No I If 'No', please provide details of the constraints faced:

-Indicator 1.1.2: Number of Parties subject to CITES recommendations to suspend trade.
-(Data source: Notifications to the Parties and reference list of countries subject to a recommendation to suspend trade)

-- Objective 1.2 Parties have established CITES Management and Scientific Authorities and enforcement focal points that effectively carry out the duties required of them under the Convention and relevant Resolutions. - Indicator 1.2.1: Number of Parties that have designated at least one Management Authority, independent Scientific Authority and enforcement focal points in place.
-(Data source: CITES online directory)

-Objective 1.3 Implementation of the Convention at the national level is consistent with Resolutions and Decisions adopted by the Conference of the Parties.
-SDG Goals 12, 14 & 15 GBF Goal A & Targets 4, 5, 9, 10 & 15

-Indicator 1.3.1: Number of Parties that have implemented relevant reporting under Resolutions and Decisions of the Conference of the Parties and/or Standing Committee recommendations.
+- Indicator 1.1.2: Number of Parties subject to CITES recommendations to suspend trade.
+(Data source: Notifications to the Parties and reference list of countries subject to a recommendation to suspend trade) - Objective 1.2 Parties have established CITES Management and Scientific Authorities and enforcement focal points that effectively carry out the duties required of them under the Convention and relevant Resolutions. - Indicator 1.2.1: Number of Parties that have designated at least one Management Authority, independent Scientific Authority and enforcement focal points in place.
+(Data source: CITES online directory) - Objective 1.3 Implementation of the Convention at the national level is consistent with Resolutions and Decisions adopted by the Conference of the Parties.
+SDG Goals 12, 14 & 15 GBF Goal A & Targets 4, 5, 9, 10 & 15 - Indicator 1.3.1: Number of Parties that have implemented relevant reporting under Resolutions and Decisions of the Conference of the Parties and/or Standing Committee recommendations.

 1.3.1a Has your country responded to all relevant special reporting requirements that are active during the period covered in this report, including those in the Resolutions and Decisions of the Conference of the Parties, Standing Committee recommendations, and Notifications issued by the Secretariat (see [link to location on the CITES website where the reporting requirements are listed])?
-Responses provided to ALL relevant reporting requirements 🗌 Responses provided to SOME of the relevant reporting requirements 🔤 No special reporting requirements applicable 🗌 1.3.1b Were any difficulties encountered during the period covered in this report in implementing specific Resolutions or Decisions adopted by the Conference of the Parties?
-Yes 🗌 No 🖂 If 'Yes', please provide details of which Resolution(s) or Decision(s), and, for each, what difficulties were / are being encountered?
+Responses provided to ALL relevant reporting requirements Responses provided to SOME of the relevant reporting requirements $oxtimes$ Responses provided to NONE of the relevant reporting requirements

+No special reporting requirements applicable 1.3.1b Were any difficulties encountered during the period covered in this report in implementing specific Resolutions or Decisions adopted by the Conference of the Parties?
+Yes 🗌 No 🖂 If 'Yes', please provide details of which Resolution(s) or Decision(s), and, for each, difficulties were / are being encountered? what